Italian meal structure

-Traditional meals in Italy typically contained four or five courses.
-Especially on weekends, meals are often seen as a time to spend with family and friends rather than simply for sustenance; thus, meals tend to be longer than in other cultures.
+Full meals in Italy contain four or five courses.
+Especially on weekends, meals are often seen as a time to spend with family and friends rather than simply for sustenance; thus, meals tend to be longer than elsewhere.
 During holidays such as Christmas and New Year's Eve, feasts can last for hours.

 Today, full-course meals are mainly reserved for special events such as weddings, while everyday meals include only a first or second course (sometimes both), a side dish, and coffee.
-The primo (first course) is usually a filling dish such as risotto or pasta, with sauces made from meat, vegetables, or seafood.
+The primo (first course) is usually a filling dish such as risotto or pasta, with sauces made from meat, vegetables or seafood.
 Whole pieces of meat such as sausages, meatballs, and poultry are eaten in the secondo (second course).
 Italian cuisine has some single-course meals (piatto unico) combining starches and proteins.

+Most regions in Italy serve bread at the table, placing it in either a basket or directly on the table to be eaten alongside both the first and second courses.
+Bread is consumed alongside the other food, and is often used at the end of the meal to wipe the remaining sauce or broth from the dish.
+The expression fare la scarpetta is used to encourage a diner to use the bread to absorb the remaining food on the plate.